searchkit/searchkit/docs/docs/gql-base-api-setup.md

 ## Setting up Elasticsearch & Indexing

-See [Setting up Elasticsearch & Indexing Guide](https://searchkit.co/docs/guides/elasticsearch-setup-indexing) to setup Elasticsearch and index the data corpus to be searched by searchkit.
+See [Setting up Elasticsearch & Indexing Guide](/docs/core/guides/elasticsearch-setup-indexing) to setup Elasticsearch and index the data corpus to be searched by searchkit.

 ## Setup Apollo Server

 First step is to setup Apollo Server within our app.
 We are using [Next](https://github.com/vercel/next.js/) & [Apollo Server Micro](https://www.apollographql.com/docs/apollo-server/v1/servers/micro/) where we will use [API routes](https://nextjs.org/docs/api-routes/introduction) for our app.

-Also see [AWS lambda example](https://searchkit.co/docs/examples/aws-lambda) if you're not using NextJS.

 First install `apollo-server-micro`